 It’s no secret that paper takeaway cups have long proven to be a challenge, as they aren’t accepted by many recycling facilities due to their poly lining.
 As a result, tens of billions of these cups end up in landfills every year in the United States alone, despite the fact that many could have been recycled and reused instead.
 This has been due to a lack of cup collection and separation services, and technical difficulties with cups at recycling facilities – but we set out to change that.
 We’re continuing to not only supply recycled materials into the supply chain, but also recover even more of the byproducts and side streams for reuse.

-Our Cup to Cup: Closing the Loop partnership project showed that we can process these cups in an environmentally responsible way, allowing them to re-emerge as clean, safe fiber used to make new cups, made using old Starbucks cups.
-This included Starbucks, Sustana Fiber, WestRock (paper) and Seda (packaging), all working together to close the loop and make the case for sustainable manufacturing.
+Our Cup to Cup: Partnership project showed that we can process these cups in an environmentally responsible way, allowing them to re-emerge as clean, safe fiber used to make new cups, made using old Starbucks cups.
+This included Starbucks, Sustana Fiber, WestRock (paper) and Seda (packaging), all working together to create a circular economy and make the case for sustainable manufacturing.
 Sustana’s pivotal role was using these old cups as recovered material to manufacture 100 percent recycled, fiber compliant with FDA standards for food grade packaging in an economically viable manner.
 Sustana Fiber has continuously invested in equipment and technology to allow for the recycling of single-use coffee cups efficiently, effectively and at scale, by separating the interior poly lining of the cups.

-Watch our video about the Cup to Cup: Closing the Loop partnership project
+Watch our video about the Cup to Cup: Partnership project

 The project proved that if collection systems exist, recycling paper cups and turning them into fiber for new cups is a sustainable alternative to landfilling, with both environmental and economic benefits.
 To demonstrate this innovative solution further, Sustana collected the paper cups used at the SPC Advance 2018 and the SPC Impact 2019 Conferences, diverting waste from landfill and giving the recaptured fibers new life as products made from recycled fibers.
-And now, as showcased in our successful Cup-to-Cup partnership project, we can close the loop – reducing landfilling and the usage of virgin fiber.
+And now, as showcased in our successful Cup-to-Cup partnership project, we can create a circular economy – reducing landfilling and the usage of virgin fiber.